 Finishing off our list is a dish which sees a hotpot made from the intestines and stomach lining of things like cows, goats and sheep.
 Sounds lovely, right?

-The sloppy goo which accompanies the broth isn’t to everyone’s tastes, but it does apparently go down a treat with a bevy of Japanese diners after a hard day’s work.
+The sloppy goo which accompanies the broth isn’t to everyone’s tastes, but it does apparently goes down as a treat with a bevy of Japanese diners after a hard day’s work.

 (Image credit to: https://www.flickr.com/photos/avlxyz/)

 Interested in trying any of these dishes (perhaps even the disgusting ones) for yourself?
 Why not give one of them a go the next time you’re over there?